the Fallen Warrior

 The walls of his room that once embellished with the posters of greatest guitarists were ripped off from different areas…the strings of his guitar were slashed at various locations between the neck and the saddle…the body of guitar was the first to be the victim of Neil’s frustration…the dairy and books lay all over the floor…the whole room was in a state of mess with toppled furniture, strewn apparel and torn pages.

 A new page was added to the clutter as Neil crumpled it and threw it, while deleting my messages as expected.
 The page landed on my feet.
 I stood there silently witnessing the whole ruckus.
 I wanted to mollify Neil’s agitation…convince him to go for another attempt…tell him that life doesn’t stop, yet I did no such thing.
 I was broken in inside like the uneven fragments of his forsaken guitar.
-Each tear drop that left my face encapsulated prayers, silently beseeching strength for his broken soul.
+Each teardrop that left my face encapsulated prayers, silently beseeching strength for his broken soul.

 The lone wolf started his musical notes.
-I instantly knew that the song was none other than the best suited for his struggle…Stairway to heaven by Led Zeppelin…the god of acoustic composition of the era.
+I instantly knew that the song was none other than the best suited to his struggle…Stairway to heaven by Led Zeppelin…the god of the acoustic composition of the era.
 As the fingers delicately pulled the first chord, I felt an electric spark run down my skin, giving me an adrenaline shot.
 The coordination between the strings and his hand started to integrate the musical notes with the air that flowed in the hall carrying the intensity all around.
 The first fifty-two seconds of raw music replicated perfectly the original notes calming the nerves and soothing the soul.

 He gazed into my eyes, gave me a smile, bent slightly forward bringing his mouth close to the microphone and sang the first line…The smile transformed into sheer emotions that he was breathing out in those lines.
-There were no signs of doubts in his voice…no prediction of his audition in his mind…no loss of four years in his eyes.
-He was singing and he was living the moment.
+There were no signs of doubts in the voice…no prediction of his audition in his mind…no loss of four years in his eyes.
+He was singing and he was living at the moment.
 The fingers notched up their movement…the chords played along…dancing merrily along the beats…jumping from one string to the other and back to the previous…Our feet started to move along the beats and the bodies swung with the musical waves.
-Irrespective of who were present, the judges…the audience…the coordinators…or me…we were connected deeply to his heart…we were experiencing the electrifying emotions that was excruciatingly intense.
+Irrespective of who was present, the judges…the audience…the coordinators…or me…we were connected deeply to his heart…we were experiencing the electrifying emotions that were excruciatingly intense.
 His quest seemed to quench our thirst for peace…his journey appeared to oblige our presence.

 Neil’s eyes were closed…his body was swinging in rhythm…his lips were exhaling the wondrous piece of harmony.
 The whole panel was awestruck…infused with the new fervor that Neil’s aura was inflicting upon us.
-Every lines was felt…every music notes was heard…the real face of my Rock –God was finally making his huge debut.
-The amplified emotions were slowly brought down as Neil retraced the stairway to heaven with his final movement of the strings and concluded the rhythm into an absolute peace…into a comfortable silence…into an awestruck faces…
+Every line was felt…every music notes were heard…the real face of my Rock –God was finally making his huge debut.
+The amplified emotions were slowly brought down as Neil retraced the stairway to heaven with his final movement of the strings and concluded the rhythm into an absolute peace…into a comfortable silence…into awestruck faces…

 An ancient saying rightly sums up that each failure takes away a part of you, the best part – the fighter.
 Every failure defeats the fighter in you…severs it into several pieces and throws those pieces away into the black hole of nothingness.
 However, the saying doesn’t end but continues redefining the lost fighter.
 The loss of that fragment of one’s soul drives the thirst to search for a stronger self within oneself.
 The lost fighter part is replaced with a stronger one.
 The only condition remaining is not to stop, not to give up and no to stop believing.
 In the end, the journey will transform you into the FALLEN WARRIOR…

-Tell me my readers what is more important…
+Tell me, my readers, what is more important…

-“Winning small battles with the world or Winning the ultimate WAR with YOURSELF ? “
+“Winning small battles with the world or Winning the ultimate WAR with YOURSELF? “